 We also learned about the Opry Post Office, saw the dressing rooms (we loved the Johnny Cash room!!) and learned a great deal about the members – especially how passionate they are for the beloved Opry.
 It’s much more than a music venue…it’s an experience to be treasured.

-If your kids are over 12 years (or your on a date night/girls night) then consider the VIP Tour!
+If your kids are over 12 years (or your on a date night/girls night) then consider the VIP Tour.
 You’ll take the basic backstage tour like we did, but you’ll finish the night by watching the show from the seats on the stage!

 After the tour, we ate a quick snack and then headed back to the Opry for the first show of the evening.

-I know that picture above is a little blurry because of the low lighting, but I had to share.
-Elliot said, “Take my picture with this guy.”
+My son was so excited to be there, he asked me to, “Take my picture with this guy.”
 (It was bluegrass legend Jesse McReynolds.)
 When I showed him the picture he grinned from ear to ear, and exclaimed, “I did the thumbs up because this place is just GREAT.”
 That, my friends, is a bona fide endorsement!

 Ours were not the only kids – it’s a very family-friendly venue, with easy restrooms, snacks, bench seating and more.
 Here are five things to know about the concert to help you feel comfortable bringing your own family.

-As a mom, I also really like the bench seating (as opposed to folding chairs.)
+As a mom, I also really like the bench seating (as opposed to folding chairs).
 The boys were able to snuggle me, lean on me, sit in my lap…I even saw a young girl in the aisle over from us that was sprawled out on the bench asleep.
 It sounds small, but it’s a big deal!

 Don’t be shy about snapping a photo of an artist you love, of the dressing rooms on the tour…and don’t forget about the outside with the oversized acoustic and electric guitars.

 My kids thought this was the coolest thing.
 If you don’t already listen, then be sure to check out a show on the radio before you go.
 Each show is streamed live at 650 AM WSM, via Opry.com, on Sirius XM Satellite Radio (Saturdays), and also via the free Opry App.

 While you’re there live, point out to the kids the radio announcer (he’s got a spot Stage Right) and commercial breaks.
 In an age of “everything digital” it’s fun to be on the production side of the radio show.

-There Are A Lot Of Short Sets.
 Unlike a “regular” concert with an opening band and a featured guest, there are many short sets at the Opry.
 When we visited there were 10 performers.
 Each group of performers played two songs – except the feature guest, who played three songs.

 I think this really made a difference in the ability of my kids to sit through the entire show with rapt anticipation and excitement.
 Things on stage were always changing…the oldest loved reading the program as each artist changed…the type of music changed each time, from classic country to bluegrass to folk to new country.

-There Are Plenty Of Drinks And Snacks.
 Kids need food – always.
 It’s like a rule of nature.
-At the Opry there are plenty of snacks and drinks available for the littles (and adult libations as well.)
+At the Opry there are plenty of snacks and drinks available for the littles (and adult libations as well).
 My boys had popcorn, a hot dog, nachos…the list goes on.

 What makes the Gaylord Opryland Resort the ideal place to rest your head during a visit to the Grand Ole Opry is its proximity.
 The parking lot of the Opry can get pretty crazy at night, but you don’t have to worry if you’re staying at Opryland….it’s right next door with a walking path that leads you directly there.

 In addition to that, Opryland Hotel is just AMAZING!
 It holds 9 acres of indoor gardens, with waterfalls, winding paths, gorgeous greenery and surprises at every turn.
-You won’t want to leave (well, except to head to the Opry!)
+You won’t want to leave (well, except to head to the Opry)!